datadryad/dryad-app/app/views/layouts/_help.html.md

 <li><strong>Networked</strong>.
 Dryad is responsive to the needs of the researchers through its community of users and members, and is a participant in organizations such as BioSharing, DataCite and DataONE.
 You as a researcher benefit from, and contribute to, the work of these organizations by submitting to and using Dryad.</li>
 <li><strong>Community-led</strong>.
 By publishing in Dryad, you are supporting a nonprofit membership organization committed to making data available for research and educational reuse.
 Modest, one-time Data Publishing Charges help ensure our sustainability.</li>
 </ul>
 <p>You may find our <a href="/stash/faq">FAQ</a> and best practices guidance helpful as you get started.
-Log in and go to My Datasets to begin your data submission now!</p>
+Log in and go to "My Datasets" to begin your data submission now!</p>

 <h2>Submission Process<a name="submission"></a></h2>